-

 Table of Contents

-How to Set Weekly Workout Schedule & Previews for Android
+How to Set Weekly Workout Schedule & Previews for iOS and Android

-This feature allows you to set a weekly goal of how often you want to work out or hit the gym.
+These features are designed to help you stay consistent and achieve your fitness goals.
+You can set a weekly goal of how often you want to work out or hit the gym.
 Set your goal and enable the Workout Preview option so the app will preview your workout for that day.
-Depending on the schedule you choose, will notify you of workout previews on days that it thinks you will work out and not notify you on days that it thinks you will rest.
-For example, if you have 4 days a week selected, the app will notify you of a workout every other day but this can change if you work out two days in a row or take two rest days in a row.
+We'll notify you depending on the schedule you choose.
+For example, if you have a 4-day-a-week selected, the app will notify you of a workout every other day.
+This can change if you work out two days in a row or take two rest days in a row.

 - Scroll down to Workout Settings and tap Weekly Workout Goals & Previews